jinu2ID/Machine-Learning/Clustering/readme.txt

 Clustering

 ----------------------------------------------------------------
-                            KNN.m
+		kMeansCluster.m
 ----------------------------------------------------------------
-Performs k-Nearest Neighbors classification on data set
+Performs k-means clustering using just the 6th and 7th features of the data

 HOW TO RUN:

 To run from the Matlab command line use:

-	KNN()
+	kMeansCluster()

-The default file used will be 'spambase.data'.and the default k value will be 5.
+The default file used will be 'diabetes.csv'.
-To use a different file and s value use:
+To use a different file use:

-	KNN(filename, k)
+	kMeansCluster(file name)

+Note: The full file path should be specified unless the path has been added to Matlabs's pathdef.m